davidusb-geek/emhass-add-on/emhass/DOCS.md

 We will define the technical parameters of the PV installation.
 For the modeling task we rely on the PVLib Python package.
 For more information see: [https://pvlib-python.readthedocs.io/en/stable/](https://pvlib-python.readthedocs.io/en/stable/)
 The complete list of supported modules and inverter models can be found here: [https://pvlib-python.readthedocs.io/en/stable/generated/pvlib.pvsystem.retrieve_sam.html](https://pvlib-python.readthedocs.io/en/stable/generated/pvlib.pvsystem.retrieve_sam.html)

 - pv_module_model: The PV module model.
 For example: 'CSUN_Eurasia_Energy_Systems_Industry_and_Trade_CSUN295_60M'.
-This parameter can be a list of comma separated strings to enable the simulation of mixed orientation systems, for example one east-facing array (azimuth=90) and one west-facing array (azimuth=270).
+This parameter can be a list of strings to enable the simulation of mixed orientation systems, for example one east-facing array (azimuth=90) and one west-facing array (azimuth=270).
 - pv_inverter_model: The PV inverter model.
 For example: 'Fronius_International_GmbH__Fronius_Primo_5_0_1_208_240__240V_'.
-This parameter can be a list of comma separated strings to enable the simulation of mixed orientation systems, for example one east-facing array (azimuth=90) and one west-facing array (azimuth=270).
+This parameter can be a list of strings to enable the simulation of mixed orientation systems, for example one east-facing array (azimuth=90) and one west-facing array (azimuth=270).
 - surface_tilt: The tilt angle of your solar panels.
 This is a value between 0 and 90.
 Defaults to 30.
-This parameter can be a list of comma separated strings to enable the simulation of mixed orientation systems, for example one east-facing array (azimuth=90) and one west-facing array (azimuth=270).
+This parameter can be a list of integers to enable the simulation of mixed orientation systems, for example one east-facing array (azimuth=90) and one west-facing array (azimuth=270).
 - surface_azimuth: The azimuth of your PV installation.
 This is a value between 0 and 360.
 Defaults to 205.
-This parameter can be a list of comma separated strings to enable the simulation of mixed orientation systems, for example one east-facing array (azimuth=90) and one west-facing array (azimuth=270).
+This parameter can be a list of integers to enable the simulation of mixed orientation systems, for example one east-facing array (azimuth=90) and one west-facing array (azimuth=270).
 - modules_per_string: The number of modules per string.
 Defaults to 16.
-This parameter can be a list of comma separated strings to enable the simulation of mixed orientation systems, for example one east-facing array (azimuth=90) and one west-facing array (azimuth=270).
+This parameter can be a list of integers to enable the simulation of mixed orientation systems, for example one east-facing array (azimuth=90) and one west-facing array (azimuth=270).
 - strings_per_inverter: The number of used strings per inverter.
 Defaults to 1.
-This parameter can be a list of comma separated strings to enable the simulation of mixed orientation systems, for example one east-facing array (azimuth=90) and one west-facing array (azimuth=270).
+This parameter can be a list of integers to enable the simulation of mixed orientation systems, for example one east-facing array (azimuth=90) and one west-facing array (azimuth=270).
 - set_use_battery: Set to True if we should consider an energy storage device such as a Li-Ion battery.
 Defaults to False.

 If the `set_use_battery` is set to `true`, then the following parameters need to be defined properly.
 If you don't have a battery then just leave the default values, they will not be used.